KevinDahlberg/log_my_run_app/BLOG.md

 - 5:45 break 1:35 / 1:35 / 31:50

 - 9:00
-    - [ ] Rename files so the are consistent.
+    - [x] Rename files so the are consistent.
-    - [ ] Make sure runs are user specific
+    - [x] Make sure runs are user specific
+    - [x] make selected dates show up right

+- 11:00 Done for the day 2:00 / 3:35 / 33:50

+## Monday May 1, 2017

-    - [ ] Figure out how to display weekly, monthly, and yearly totals. probably going to be with the Date property
+ - [x] Figure out how to display weekly, monthly, and yearly totals. probably going to be with the Date property

+ - 11:10 back to work

+ let's think this out for finding the totals for the week.
+I can find all sorts of information from a specific date, including the week of the year and what year it is in.
+If every run were to have that information in it, that would make figuring out the information for that week a piece of cake.
+That seems like a hacky way of doing it... but not really?
+I still need to get at that information anyway when I filter it out.

+ 11:29

+ 11:40

+ if week of year = currentWeekOfYear then total up the information from day of week 0-6

+ if year = currentYear
+ then add up all of that info
+ if month = currentMonth
+ then add up all that info

+ add up that info - the info might have to be pushed into an array, and then all of the items of that array are added up

+ I'm able to collect the information for each day of the year and total them up now...

+ so I have information that I need stored... do I just put it into a new class.
+I suppose that's what you do instead of creating an object.

+ I ended up putting all of the functionality for creating a summery in the user class.
+Now it's just time to figure out how to make it all work the way it's supposed to.

+ 1:00 - lunch

+ 1:30 - back from lunch

+ The summery is not populating and is a part of the user class (not sure how that smells but whatever), next up is getting stuff to display on the dom.

+ week, month, and year summery are all populating.
+Future goals will be to select the date from the calendar and then populate the runs for that week (dropdown menu with selectable dates from user.date.date)

+ - [ ] display only the runs from this week on the DOM
+ - [ ] create dropdown menu with remaining days
+ - [ ] display week of the selected run from dropdown
-    - [ ] make selected dates show up right
+ - [ ] update total of the week based on week selected
+ - [ ] ability to select month and update total of month based on month selected. (this one might be a stretch goal).